I am most interested in the relative roles of chance and necessity in evolution. There are two major research areas in my lab.

-We are using the budding yeast Saccharomyces cerevisiae and its relatives as model organisms to understand a variety of evolutionary processes, including questions about (i) the genetic basis of phenotypic variations among strains and species, (ii) molecular and genomic bases of reproductive isolation, (iii) mechanisms of retention and functional divergence of duplicate genes after individual gene duplication and genome-wide duplication, (iv) evolutionary forces and molecular mechanisms of transcriptome evolution, (iv) position effects on gene expression level and noise, (v) fitness landscape of mutations, (vi) genic basis of reproductive isolation, and (vii) mistranslation in protein synthesis.
+We are using the budding yeast Saccharomyces cerevisiae and its relatives as model organisms to understand a variety of evolutionary processes, including questions about (i) the genetic basis of phenotypic variations among strains and species, (ii) molecular and genomic bases of heterosis, (iii) evolutionary forces and molecular mechanisms of transcriptome evolution, (iv) position effects on gene expression level and noise, (v) fitness landscape of mutations, (vi) genic basis of reproductive isolation, and (vii) mistranslation in protein synthesis.

-I also encourage students and postdoctoral fellows to develop their own projects in the general area of molecular and genomic evolution.
+I also encourage students and postdoctoral fellows to develop their own projects in the general area of evolutionary genetics/genomics.

 - Jianzhi George Zhang -